 Other kids wanted to grow up and be princesses and pop stars.
 I wanted to grow up and live freely and fully as a mutant.

-In the early days, my work was about creating the support that I had needed.
-Truthfully, it felt more fulfilling than only supporting folks who could afford therapy and get onto my clinical schedule.
-I started to write, and teach, and facilitate trainings and workshops on what I was learning in the clinical office, and in my life.
-And after giving presentations across the world that helped people feel seen and heard and understood, my biggest lesson of all was that empathy is powerful.
+In the early days, my work was about creating the systems support that I had needed.
+This meant a lot of community work outside of the office, and a lot of ongoing study.
+These felt like necessary parts of my commitment to well-being, instead of only supporting folks who could afford traditional therapy and could get onto my clinical schedule.
+I started to write, teach, and facilitate workshops on what I was learning through research, the clinical office, and in my life.
+This took me on adventures around the world to participate in events that helped people feel seen and understood.
+In all this, my biggest lesson was that empathy is powerful.
 Maybe even a superpower.

-(This was later confirmed by Marvel, which was a transformative moment of affirmation for me.)
+(This was confirmed by Marvel, which was a transformative moment of affirmation for me.)

-My focus has been on sex and relationships because…well, why not?
+My focus for much of this time has been on sex and relationships because…well, why not?
 They are everywhere: in our music, our textbooks, in advertisements, our daydreams, our politics.
 They are sources of joy and anguish, grief and celebration, trauma and growth.
 Inevitably my work has expanded into considerations of justice and equity - it felt superficial to try and help people reach their goals without considering the context of the world we live in.
 Sex and justice seem to be two sides of a very coveted coin.
+But all of this truly is about feeling.
+How we feel is how we connect.
+And our best science says that connection is why we exist.

-I believe that our greatest strengths come from our vulnerability, and our profound resilience comes when we push through the hardness of the world to return to our tender cores.
+I believe that our greatest strengths come from our vulnerability.
+Our profound capacity for resilienceis not just about surviving the hardness of the world, but nurturing our tender cores, and turning to one another.

 I leave this note as an open permission slip for you to feel your feelings.
 I hope you will treat yourself with kindness and compassion on your journey inwards, and that you will remember that we have an unwavering ability to heal, and we don’t have to do it alone.